Introduction

 Conclusion

 Most motifs of Arthurian romances contain supernatural elements such as quest and adventure, magic and enchantment, prophecy and destiny, miracle and marvel, and so on.
-The leitmotif of the supernatural is a constant presence in Arthurian romances which can be traced back to the early 20th century.
+The leitmotif of the supernatural is a constant presence in the Arthurian romances which can be traced back to the early 20th century.

-Writers from the medieval era such as Chretien De Troyes (late 12th-century French poet), the anonymous Gawain-poet (14th-century English poet), Thomas Malory (15th-century English poet) to Tennyson (19th-century English poet laureate), and T. H. White (20th century English author), Marion Zimmer Bradley (20th-century American author), all of them have tried interweaving the magical and the supernatural elements in Arthurian legends.
+Writers from the medieval era such as Chretien De Troyes (late 12th century French poet), the anonymous Gawain-poet (14th century English poet), Thomas Malory (15th century English poet) to Tennyson (19th century English poet laureate), and T. H. White (20th century English author), Marion Zimmer Bradley (20th century American author), all of them have tried interweaving the magical and the supernatural elements in Arthurian legends.

 It should, however, be noted that despite the numerous accounts of Arthurian romances depicting the Knights Yvain, Perceval, Tristan, Gawain, and Lancelot encountering the magical in their journeys, Sir Gawain and the Green Knight remains the most interesting amongst them because of its magical elements being intertwined with a moral lesson.

 Another example can be seen in the story of Sir Gawain by Geoffrey Chaucer.
 Comparing “The Wife of Bath’s Tale” to The Wedding of Sir Gawain and Dame Ragnell by highlighting the magical nature of identity.
 In the tale, the woman goes from ugly to beautiful.
 In Sir Gawain, the Green Knight loses his head without suffering any ill effects.
-You could contrast the two by arguing that women have more agency in the tale by Chaucer than in Sir Gawain.
+You could contrast the two by arguing that women have more agency in the tale by Chaucer than i

-Alternative conclusions can be made where the magical shape-shifting in Sir Gawain and the Green Knight is a metaphor for the multi-dimensional nature of a person’s character.
+Alternative conclusions can be made where magical shape-shifting in Sir Gawain and the Green Knight is a metaphor for the multi-dimensional nature of a person’s character.

 Sir Gawain and the Green Knight portrays Morgan le Fay as evil.